zhaole1204/DCCF/README.md

 ## Framework
 <img src="./fig/framework.png" width = "100%" height="50%">

 The framework of DCCF.
 We use independent MLP for feature extraction of each view.
-Then, the latent feature are concatenated and fed into fusion module to obtain the fused feature $\mathbf{H}$.
-Concurrently, high-level features $\mathbf{H}^{v}$ and semantic features $\mathbf{Q}^{v}$ are learned for each individual view.
+Then, the latent feature are concatenated and fed into fusion module to obtain the fused feature H. Concurrently, high-level features H<sup>v</sup> and semantic features Q<sup>v</sup> are learned for each individual view.
 We then employ a dual contrastive learning strategy to capture cross-view consistency information while dynamically guiding the multi-view feature fusion process using the learned semantic representations, thereby obtaining a more discriminative clustering structure.

 ## Comparison with the State-of-the-Art
 <div align=center>TABLE IV: Experimental results on MNIST-USPS, Hdigit, BDGP, Fashion datasets.</div>